nolanadams1230/Doodle_Classification/Classification_Modeling.md

 ## Transfer Learning VGG16

 Transfer learning focuses on storing knowledge gained while solving one problem and applying it to a different but related problem.
 The VGG neural network is an image classification convolutional neural network that was trained on an immense dataset with over 1000 images.
-The purpose of using this is to apply the optimized structure to our dataset, since it is a related problem and seeing how well the model performs compared to our model that was built from scratch
+The purpose of using this is to apply the optimized structure to our dataset, since it is a related problem and seeing how well the model performs compared to our model that was built from scratch.

+To get the VGG16 to work on our data we had to resize the heighth and width to a minimum of 48 and have a 3 color channel.
+We changed the input shape for each image to (56,56,3).

+Our resulting accuracy was **0.9213** which is even higher then our CNN model that was made from scratch.
+This just show how powerful and simple it could be to use pre-trained neural networks.